 They involve themselves in "any research project we can", including currently the Northern Beef Genomics Project, and DNA test all their male calves for poll and horned gene and sire verification.
 Focused on meeting Meat Standards Australia specifications for eating quality, they participate in carcass competitions to benchmark their cattle against the industry.
 They have won or placed in every carcass competition they have ever entered steers in.

 At the Beef Australia 2018 carcass competition in Rockhampton this year they were placed fourth, sixth, seventh, eighth, ninth, 10th, 11th and 12th in the trade steer class.
 Seifert Belmont Reds sells up to 150 bulls in an average year to a client base spread as far north as the Victoria River district of the Northern Territory and south to Victoria.

-Jeanne said they had exported genetics to New Caledonia and Papua New Guinea and, more recently, developed a relationship with cattle producers in Paraguay.
-Looking forward, the acquisition of extra land will see them producing 250 bulls annually in the not-too-distant future.
+Looking forward, the acquisition of extra land will see them producing 250 bulls annually in the not-too-distant